-As a therapist, my primary goal is to support you.
+My primary goal is to help you grow & improve.
 I use a range of approaches to tailor therapy in a collaborative, engaging way with you.

 Licensed Marriage & Family Therapist in Redondo Beach, CA